-Cheshire House rated ‘Outstanding’ by CQC
+Cheshire House in Greater Manchester is rated ‘Outstanding’ by CQC

 Manager, Charlotte and the team at Cheshire House are celebrating having been rated as ‘Outstanding’ by the Care Quality Commission (CQC).

 Specialising in residential support and accommodation for up to eight adults with a mental health need and/or learning disability, Cheshire House was rated as Outstanding in the key areas of responsive and well-led and Good in the key areas of safe, effective and caring.

 During the inspection in November, Inspectors reported that staff were wholly committed to providing excellent person-centred care and supporting people to have maximum choice and control of their lives.
 Absolute respect for people’s privacy, dignity and independence were central to the ethos of Cheshire House and people were exceptionally well-supported to take positive risks to increase their independence and achieve their personal goals.

 Inspectors also reported staff were exceptionally kind and caring.
 They knew people, their needs and how to support them very well and people spoke openly and positively about how the staff supported them.
 One person said, “The staff are polite, compliment me, help me and encourage me.”
 This was confirmed by a relative who said, “The relationships [name] has developed with the staff has had a big influence; he is more settled now and his behaviours have improved.”

 Inspectors agreed that service leadership was exceptional and distinctive and the culture they created drove and improved high-quality person-centred care.
 People’s wishes, diverse needs and aspirations were at the heart of the culture and staff embraced and were committed to the services vision and values, resulting in people’s achievements being celebrated by the whole team.